mecid/mecid.github.io/_posts/2019-09-18-redux-like-state-container-in-swiftui.md

 We divide our screen into two views: *Container View* and *Rendering View*. *Container View* handles the actions and retrieves the needed piece of state from the global state. *Rendering View* accepts the data and renders it.
 We already talked about *Container Views* in my previous posts, to learn more take a look at ["Introducing Container views in SwiftUI"](/2019/07/31/introducing-container-views-in-swiftui/) post.

 #### Conclusion
 Today we learned how to build *Redux-like* state container with *side-effects* in mind.
-To achieve that we used *SwiftUI's Environment* feature and *Combine* framework.
+To achieve that we used *Combine* framework.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading and see you next week!

 1. Redux-like state container in SwiftUI.
 Basics
 2. [Redux-like state container in SwiftUI.
 Best practices](/2019/09/25/redux-like-state-container-in-swiftui-part2/)